Septic Systems Cleaning, Pumping and Installation

 Your septic system is an all-in-one underground wastewater treatment and sequestration system.
-These systems are most often found in rural applications on properties that don’t have access to large central sewage systems but still need an effective way to deal with wastewater.
+Septic Systems are most often found in rural areas in Frederick, Montgomery, Washington Counties, and West Virginia on properties that don’t have access to large central sewage systems but still need an effective way to deal with wastewater.
 Grey and black water produced by your bathrooms, kitchen drain and laundry travel through buried pipelines to your tank.

 Here, the organic matter in the water is broken down by naturally occurring bacteria, while floatable matter fat, oil, and other debris are separated from the rest of the water.
 The effluent (treated water) is discharged back into the ground through leaching chambers or leaching fields, while the leftovers form a sludge which is periodically pumped out of the system by a professional technician like ours at Tri-County Pumps.
 The result is an efficient and effective wastewater treatment system that performs its duties reliably so long as it received regular checkups and maintenance.